Privacy Policy

 - Parental controls: parents can view, edit, and delete a child’s profile and all associated data (stories, characters, places, reading history, and assessment results) at any time through the parent portal.

-- COPPA (U.S.): for children under 13 in the United States, we obtain verifiable parental consent before collecting personal information, in compliance with the Children’s Online Privacy Protection Act.
+- COPPA (U.S.): for children under 13 in the United States, we obtain verifiable parental consent before collecting any personal information from a child.
+At signup the account holder confirms in writing that they are the parent or legal guardian (with an authenticated email address); verifiable parental consent is then completed through a credit/debit-card verification when the parent starts a subscription.
+Child information is not collected until that card-based verification is in place, in compliance with the Children’s Online Privacy Protection Act.

 6. Sharing and disclosure

 - Service providers: we use trusted processors to enable core features.
-These are limited to the providers named in Section 12.
+A full list of our sub-processors appears in Section 12 below.
 They process data only under our instructions and appropriate safeguards.

 - Legal and safety: we may disclose information to comply with law, protect users, or respond to lawful requests.